 - High availability: Azure Cache for Redis provides multiple high availability options.
 It guarantees that a Standard, Premium, or Enterprise cache is available according to our SLA.
 The SLA only covers connectivity to the cache endpoints.
 The SLA doesn't cover protection from data loss.
 We recommend using the Redis data persistence feature in the Premium and Enterprise tiers to increase resiliency against data loss.

 - Data persistence: The Premium and Enterprise tiers allow you to persist the cache data to an Azure Storage account and a Managed Disk respectively.
 Underlying infrastructure issues might result in potential data loss.
 We recommend using the Redis data persistence feature in these tiers to increase resiliency against data loss.
 Azure Cache for Redis offers both RDB and AOF (preview) options.
 Data persistence can be enabled through Azure portal and CLI.
 For the Premium tier, see How to configure persistence for a Premium Azure Cache for Redis.

 You can scale your cache from the Basic tier up to Premium after it has been created.
 Scaling down to a lower tier isn't supported currently.
-For step-by-step scaling instructions, see How to Scale Azure Cache for Redis and How to automate a scaling operation.
+For step-by-step scaling instructions, see How to Scale Azure Cache for Redis and How to scale - Basic, Standard, and Premium tiers.